scrabbletank/farhome-rules/rulesdoc.md

 #### Brutal Strikes
 *Requires 2 Strength, 3rd level*

-When making an attack or maneuver, but not an off-hand attack, against a creature you add a wound die to the damage on a critical.
+When making a Strength based attack or maneuver you add a wound die to the damage on a critical.

 #### Burst of Speed
 *Requires proficiency in athletics*